Management of heart failure during pregnancy

 HF is a complex clinical syndrome that can result from any structural or functional cardiac disorder that impairs the ability of the ventricle to fill with or eject blood.
 It is characterized by specific symptoms, such as dyspnea and fatigue, and signs, such as fluid retention.
 (See "Evaluation of the patient with suspected heart failure".)

 Because of concerns related to potential adverse effects on the fetus and the mother, medication use to treat HF during pregnancy is challenging.
 This is an important issue in women with both chronic and acute HF.
-For example, angiotensin converting enzyme inhibitors and angiotensin receptor blockers, which are part of the standard long-term therapeutic regimen in nonpregnant patients with HF due to systolic dysfunction, are contraindicated during pregnancy.
+For example, angiotensin converting enzyme inhibitors, angiotensin receptor blockers, and angiotensin receptor-neprilysin inhibitor which are part of the standard long-term therapeutic regimen in nonpregnant patients with HF with reduced ejection fraction, are contraindicated during pregnancy.
 (See "Angiotensin converting enzyme inhibitors and receptor blockers in pregnancy".)

 Management of women with HF who are breastfeeding requires consideration of the levels of drugs in breast milk with possible adverse effects in the nursing infant as well as potential effects of medications on lactation.